kshabunov/ecclab/README.md

   0 1 2 3
 }
 ```

+### `ca_polar_scl_bg`
+Simulate Successive Cancellation List (SCL) decoding for CRC-aided (CA) Polar codes, AWGN channel.
+This is `dtrm_glp` codec tailored for Polar codes.
+The difference is that we start only from (m, m) nodes
+and decompose everything down to (0, 0) nodes.
+When no CRC is given, the decoder outputs the remaining candidate
+with the best metric as `dtrm_glp` would do.
+When CRC is set, the decoder picks the best candidate with the correct CRC.

+Specific simulation parameters:
+* `c_m m` - Polar m parameter.
+Integer, positive, non-zero.
+Required.
+* `info_bits_mask mask_str` - mask marking frozen information bits
+ in the same way as `border_node_mask` marks zeroed border nodes for `dtrm_glp`.
+Binary string.
+Required.
+* `ca_polar_crc poly_str` - coefficients of the CRC polynomial starting from higher powers, no leading 1.
+Binary string.
+No CRC is used by default.
+* `list_size L` - list size.
+Integer, positive, non-zero.
+Required.

 ## References
 * I. Dumer, K. Shabunov, "Soft-decision decoding of Reed-Muller codes: Recursive lists",